 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Imagine reading a great review of a product that you would want to buy.
-There are pictures, pros and cons and the information is helpful for you to decide to buy that product.
+There are pictures, pros, and cons, and the information is helpful for you to decide to buy that product.
 Would you like to know that the author of the review will receive a commission if you buy the product?
 Would that affect your thoughts about the glowing review?

-Enter Federal Trade Commission’s (FTC) Endorsement Guides.
-These guidelines require bloggers to disclose affiliate links in their posts so that the readers would know that blogger will receive a commission if a reader makes a purchase.
+Enter the Federal Trade Commission’s (FTC) Endorsement Guides.
+These guidelines require bloggers to disclose affiliate links in their posts so that the readers would know that the blogger will receive a commission if a reader makes a purchase.

-If a blogger doesn’t disclose to their audience that he is getting commission / free product sample / any other kind of reward in exchange for the promotion of a product, it is considered as a deception.
+If a blogger doesn’t disclose to their audience that he is getting commission / free product sample / any other kind of reward in exchange for the promotion of a product, it is considered a deception.

 Affiliate disclosure statement

-Disclosure statements must be placed on any post on a blog or in social media, where a product is promoted, from which the blogger will get a compensation.
+Disclosure statements must be placed on any post on a blog or in social media, where a product is promoted, from which the blogger will get compensation.
 So if you recommend an online course on your blog to your readers, a disclosure statement must be on a page.
 And if you share a pin on Pinterest that leads to a product with your affiliate link, at least #ad should be added to the description.

 The disclosure must be placed in a way that is easy to see, preferably at the top of the page.
 The text size should be at least the same as the main text of the page.
 The color should be contrasting with the background so that it would be easy to read.

 You should not hide the disclosure behind a link.
 Your audience shouldn’t have to make an extra click to see that you will receive a commission if they buy a product recommended by you.